annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 history= model.fit(x_train, y_train, epochs=100, steps_per_epoch = 15, batch_size = 32)
 ~~~
 Training Accuracy:

 ![image](https://user-images.githubusercontent.com/67920563/118416950-0328b280-b680-11eb-9a55-5470668f7ba0.png)

 Testing Accuracy:

 ![image](https://user-images.githubusercontent.com/67920563/118416960-0c198400-b680-11eb-9c98-30d8a58f2be9.png)

+Our Training and Testing accuracy scored higher with this model.

 ### Model 3
 Because we are feeding certain types of pictures into the model, we can perform data augmentation on our dataset in order to train the model to recognize all images at all angles.
 Data Augmentation can rotate, crop, zoom, brighten, or flip the current images and add them to the dataset.
 This technique can be done manually or done algorithmically and should help improve the accuracy.
+My attempt is below:
 ~~~
 model = tf.keras.models.Sequential([
     tf.keras.layers.Conv2D(64, (3, 3), activation='relu',padding="same", input_shape=inputShape),